 - Audits – Basic workflows to act as a check and balance that the more complicated workflows are working as expected.

-“Ronan brings terrific ideas and thoughtful insights to the table that continue to move our digital footprint forward.
+”"Ronan brings terrific ideas and thoughtful insights to the table that continue to move our digital footprint forward.
 Our digital results continue to trend in the right direction under his supervision, and his approach to planning helps to facilitate strategy for the whole team.
-Ronan does a great job of epitomizing our marketing mantra – nothing slips through the cracks!”
+Ronan does a great job of epitomizing our marketing mantra - nothing slips through the cracks!"

-Nick Scharlatt, Co-Founder, Foothold Technology
+Nick ScharlattCo-Founder, Foothold Technology

 Analysis & Reporting

-This is just a snapshot of the tasks involved in executing this strategy.
-I could write a long article discussing keyword selection alone, but I hope this piece gave you enough of an outline to get started on implementing an inbound strategy for your own business.
+This is just scratching the surface of the tasks involved in executing a comprehensive B2B SaaS digital marketing strategy.
+I could write a long article discussing keyword selection alone (and probably will!), but I hope this gives you enough of an outline to get started on implementing an effective demand generation strategy for your business.
+There is no simple answer to the question of how to grow your business.
+Please contact me if I can be helpful as you think about how growth marketing can help you achieve your goals.